AnarchyTools/anarchytools.github.io/docs/atllbuild.md

 In addition to building, we can choose to (only) emit the llbuild.yaml file, and save it for compiling later.

 This is how we bootstrap atbuild, by creating an llbuild.yaml on a working machine and then using swift-build-tool on a new machine.
-For this reason, the `llbuild.yaml` file in this repository must be kept up to date.
+For this reason, the `llbuild.yaml` file for `atbuild` (and `atbuild`'s own dependencies, like `atfoundation` or `atpkg`) must be kept up in a bootstrappable state.